-Whether you’re a kid at home trying to spice up a book report or a teacher at school trying to do the same thing, making a book trailer is a fun way to incorporate reading with technology and scriptwriting in a response to reading.
-Learn the steps and programs for how to make your own.
+Whether you’re a kid at home trying to spice up a book report or a teacher at school trying to do the same thing, making a book trailer is a fun way to incorporate reading with technology or scriptwriting in response to reading.
+Learn the steps and programs for how to make your own book trailer.

 Like a movie trailer, book trailers give the audience enough juicy information to make them really, really want to read the book.
 (Hopefully.)
 Your job as a movie creator is to get your audience of other kids to want to READ the book you read!

 Are you ready?

 Before you start making your own, watch a variety of book trailers.

 Research the possibilities.
 See what ideas you like in other trailers and want to try in your own script.
 Take notes.
 What do you like?
 Do you like or dislike the titles, the text overlays, the transitions, the music, and so forth?

 Here are some good examples to get you started with your research:

 How to Make Your Own Book Trailer (for Kids)